 Online Retailer Tip #2: Think About Installation

-We are standing in the midst of an incredible consumer moment: Resources like Amazon and eBay have transformed the dental supply industry with rapid and competitive order fulfilment at the click of a button.
+We are standing in an incredible consumer moment: Resources like Amazon and eBay have transformed the dental supply industry with rapid and competitive order fulfillment at the click of a button.
 But look a little closer, and you’ll see these advancements come with a cost.
-We’re unveiling everything you need to know as a dental consumer in our three part series.
+We’re unveiling everything you need to know as a dental consumer in our three-part series.
 Last month’s article helped define the scope of how to best select purchases online, so this month we’re pressing forward with the second installment of our three-part series: Implementation of your cheap online goodies.

 You’ve thoroughly vetted your online purchase, and have confirmed authenticity upon receipt.
 The delivery man has left, so the rest is up to you!
 Can you successfully implement this new purchase?
 The question may seem silly, but it’s a fair question in the dental world.

 Some items are easy to unbox and begin using immediately, like front office supplies (paper, pens, etc.).
 Even computers are simple to unbox and plugin.
 But a successful installation will include integrating that computer onto your network, installing the necessary software, adjusting the settings to meet software requirements, and potentially extending existing protective licenses from your previous computer.
 Overlooking any one of these details leaves the door wide open to vulnerabilities, equipment failures, and delays in utilizing your new purchase.
 When you don’t know what you don’t know, it’s best to trust a professional.